Net-Burst.Net

 Anyone who forces his/her will on someone or puts someone down, silences him/her, suppresses him/her or despises the weak and the hurting, is an abuser.
 To be like Christ is to have a heart that continually seeks to encourage, uplift, buildup, liberate and empower people.
 It is to love the unlovely, to do good to those who are nasty.
 Who have you made your hero, the one you model your life on?
 Christ or an abuser?
 Who are you currently most like?
 What does the way your treat those closest to you – who share your body – tell you?

-If at present you act more like an abuser to certain parts of you that Christ loves more than his own life and let himself be tortured to death to redeem, you can end your shame.
+If until now you have unwittingly acted more like an abuser than a friend to certain parts of you that Christ loves more than his own life and let himself be tortured to death to redeem, you can end your shame.
 You can look to Christ and let him transform you into someone who loves as he does.

 A common but serious mistake is for people with D.I.D. to make decisions against their alter’s will.
 Whether this happens simply because they are unaware of their alter’s wishes or because they assume they know better than their alters, the results can be equally damaging.